Sting (musician): 2010–2016: The Last Ship and joint tours with Paul Simon and Peter Gabriel

 In February 2014, Sting embarked on a joint concert tour titled On Stage Together with Paul Simon, playing 21 concerts in North America.
 The tour continued in early 2015, with ten shows in Australia and New Zealand, and 23 concerts in Europe, ending on 18 April 2015.
 On 26 June 2015 in Bergen, Norway (at the Bergen Calling Festival), Sting embarked on a 21-date Summer 2015 solo tour of Europe in Trondheim, Norway (at the Olavsfestdagene), visiting Denmark, France, Germany, Spain, Portugal, Italy and Sweden.

+On 6 December 2014, Sting received his Kennedy Center Honors medallion during the traditional State Department dinner in Washington, D.C., hosted by John Kerry.
+The following evening, he was honored at the 37th Kennedy Center Honors, hosted by Stephen Colbert and attended by then President Barack Obama.
+Introduced by Meryl Streep, the tribute featured performances of Sting's songs by Lady Gaga ("If I Ever Lose My Faith in You"), Esperanza Spalding and Herbie Hancock ("Fragile"), Bruce Springsteen ("I Hung My Head"), and Bruno Mars, who performed a medley of "So Lonely", "Roxanne" and "Message in a Bottle" alongside members of Sting's Broadway musical The Last Ship.
+The honor recognized Sting's lifetime contributions to music and the performing arts.

 On 28 August 2015, "Stolen Car", a duet with French singer Mylène Farmer was released.
 It is a cover from Sting's 2003 seventh solo studio album, Sacred Love, and will serve as the first single from Farmer's tenth studio album, Interstellaires.
 On its release, the song went straight to number one over French iTunes music download charts, subsequently hitting number one on the main French singles chart and giving Sting his first number one in France.
 In 2016, Sting performed a 19-date joint concert summer tour of North America with Peter Gabriel.

-2016–2020: 57th & 9th, 44/876 and My Songs
+2016–2020: 57th and 9th, 44/876 and My Songs

-On 18 July 2016, Sting's first rock album in many years was announced.
-57th & 9th was released on 11 November 2016.
+The rock album 57th & 9th was released in November 2016.
+Sting remarked that it was "rockier than anything" he'd done in a while.
 The title is a reference to the New York City intersection he crossed every day to get to the studio where much of the album was recorded.
 It has contributions by long-time band members Vinnie Colaiuta and Dominic Miller, and Jerry Fuentes and Diego Navaira of the Last Bandoleros.
 The album was produced by Sting's manager, Martin Kierszenbaum.
 On 9 November 2016, Sting performed two shows at Irving Plaza, in Manhattan, New York City, playing songs from 57th & 9th for the first time live in concert: a "57th & 9th iHeartRadio Album Release Party" show and a Sting Fan Club Member Exclusive Show later that night.
 Named the 57th & 9th Tour, a world tour of theatres, clubs and arenas in support of 57th & 9th (with special guests Joe Sumner and the Last Bandoleros) began on 1 February 2017 in Vancouver at the Commodore Ballroom and continued into October.